pytroll/fcidecomp/documentation/solution-design/source/packaging_and_deployment.rst

 from the Swedish Meteorological and Hydrological Institute has been used.

 Conda packages are uploaded to EUMETSAT Anaconda repository https://anaconda.org/Eumetsat/repo.

-Not all the dependencies can be installed from conda repositories, in particular.... :TBW:

 Packaging process
 ~~~~~~~~~~~~~~~~~